Office of Equity and Inclusion-Professional Standards

 - Review requests, conduct site visits and make determinations as to appropriate accommodations available with regard to requests for reasonable accommodations under the ADAAA.

-- Review and process request to commence the district's Fitness-for-Duty process pursuant to Board Policy 6.25.II.
+- Review and process requests to commence the district's Fitness-for-Duty process pursuant to Board Policy 6.25.II.

 - Developed programs and activities for students to give them an opportunity to gain personal skills and awareness around diversity, equity, and inclusion.
 Such programs included Challenge Day, the SPIRIT (Student Problem Identification and Resolving Issues Together) Program and the Paper Clips Project, which gave students an opportunity to discuss the long-term consequences and devastating effects of hatred and intolerance.